-Businesses with an annual turnover exceeding INR 10 million (USD 150,000 approx) need to additionally have accounts audited under specific provisions of the Indian income tax laws and certified by an Indian firm of chartered accountants.
-To ease the burden of small businesses, tax audit limit was raised to 100 Million subject to the condition that at least 95% of sales, turnover or gross receipts must be through banking and/or digital mode.
+Businesses with an annual turnover exceeding INR 10 million (USD 121,000 approx) need to additionally have accounts audited under specific provisions of the Indian income tax laws and certified by an Indian firm of chartered accountants.
+To ease the burden of small businesses, tax audit limit was raised to 100 Million (USD 1.21 million approx.) subject to the condition that at least 95% of sales, turnover or gross receipts must be through banking and/or digital mode.
 However, subject to prescribed conditions, requirement of audit is triggered if annual turnover exceeds Rs 100 Million.